Dangers of Food Fortification and Enrichment

 - Oat milk: original, unsweetened, barista oat milk

-- Barista Editions: barista hemp, barista oat, barista almond
+- Barista Editions: barista pistachio, barista oat, barista almond

 - Plant-based creamer: unsweetened original, hazelnut, French vanilla, golden milk

 Escape the futility and deception of fortification and enrichment with a sincerely simpler, better choice!

 - Fulgoni VL, 3rd, Keast DR, Bailey RL, Dwyer J. Foods, fortificants, and supplements: Where do Americans get their nutrients?
 The Journal of nutrition.
 2011;141(10):1847-1854.